-About Me
+About

-I'm a first year PhD student at the Center for Language and Speech Processing at Johns Hopkins University, advised by Professor David Yarowsky.
+I'm a second year PhD student at the Center for Language and Speech Processing at Johns Hopkins University, advised by Professor David Yarowsky.
 Before this, I worked at ALMAnaCH, INRIA in Paris, for a year, on investigating the behaviour of Transformer-based models on closely related dialects and languages.
 Even before that, I graduated from the EMLCT Masters' program as an Erasmus scholar, with a dual MSc. in Computational Linguistics at Charles University, Prague (first year), and Language and Science Technologies at Saarland University, Germany (second year).
-I'm interested in building NLP tools for text and speech that are available for all the world's languages in their dialectical, colloquiall, and code-switched variants :)
+I'm interested in building NLP tools for text and speech that are available for all the world's languages in their dialectical, colloquial, and code-switched variants :)

 Publications